Passionate love letters from a devout nun? Or pure literary fiction? Find out the truth behind the sensational Portuguese Letters.

 Explore this love story even more through a writer's visit to Mértola.

 Interestingly, it was not until 1810 that Mariana was identified as the Portuguese nun and protagonist behind the letters — nearly 150 years after they were first published.
 But even before her name was discovered, the letters' authorship had always been attributed to "the Portuguese nun from Beja."
 That is, until the 20th century.

 At which time, it was discovered that the letters were not in fact a verbatim translation from Mariana.
 And, it was even contested whether Mariana a real person!
-Instead, a new theory suggested that the letters were a fictitious work crafted from the imagination of Gabriel-Joseph, the originally credited translator.
-For the past 100+ years, this has been the prevailing theory.
+Instead, a new theory suggested that the letters were a fictitious work crafted from the imagination of Gabriel-Joseph, the original French translator.
+And this new theory took hold such that it's been the prevailing theory for the past 100+ years.

 Could it be true that a Frenchman had so deceptively channeled the soul of a scorned Portuguese woman?

 But could it be true that a Frenchman had so deceptively channeled the soul of a scorned Portuguese woman?
 At least one person remains strongly convinced that Mariana is the authentic writer behind the letters.